 So you want to promote your business through photography, but you want to catch your customer’s attention.
 This is extremely difficult to do.
 Especially in the age of social media when attention spans are shrinking to just eight seconds.
-Using a photo editor app can help you get one step closer to success by using photo filters and touching up images.
+Fortunately, the best photo editing apps can help you get one step closer to success by using photo filters and touching up images.

 Thirty-two percent of marketers say visual images are the most important form of content for their business.
 Can you afford to not invest in a photo editing app that could skyrocket your visual brand?
 Furthermore, we created a product photography course on how to take stunning product photos with your phone.

-We put together a list of the 21 best photo editor apps on the market, both free and paid, so you can choose which one suits your picture editor needs the most.
+We put together a list of the 23 top photo editing apps on the market, both free and paid, so you can choose which one suits your picture editing needs the most.

 But First, What Is a Photo Editor App?